mohtadiib/pos-system/README.md

-# SchoolManagment
+# POS System

 This project was generated with [Angular CLI].

 it is clean code.

-it is school management system.
+it is point of sales management system.